CMB constraints on DHOST theories: Model and setup

 where $V_i$ and $U_i$ are shown in Appendix \ref{appsec:back_cCK}.
-Note that, in the limit where $c_3,c_4,\beta \to 0$ keeping $c_2=1$, the model becomes equivalent to the k-essence model consisting of only $P$ term \cite{Armendariz-Picon:2000nqq,Armendariz-Picon:2000ulo}, not the $\Lambda$CDM model.
-As for the perturbations, it is easy to read the EFT parameters from the arbitrary functions according to the dictionary given in Ref.~\cite{Hiramatsu:2020fcd}.
-We show the results in Appendix \ref{appsec:alpha_param}.
+Note that, in the limit where $c_3,c_4 \to 0$, the model becomes equivalent to the k-essence model consisting of only $P$ term \cite{Armendariz-Picon:2000nqq,Armendariz-Picon:2000ulo}, not the $\Lambda$CDM model.
+According to Ref.~\cite{Hiramatsu:2020fcd}, we can easily read the EFT parameters as functions of $\chi$ and $a$.
+We show them in Appendix \ref{appsec:alpha_param}.